cloudflare/cloudflare-docs/content/ssl/reference/certificate-authorities.md

 {{</Aside>}}

-The main determining factor for whether a platform can validate Let’s Encrypt certificates is whether that platform trusts ISRG’s “ISRG Root X1” certificate.
+The main determining factor for whether a platform can validate Let’s Encrypt certificates is whether that platform trusts the self-signed “ISRG Root X1” certificate.
+As Let's Encrypt announced a change in its chain of trust for 2024, devices that only trust the cross-signed version of the “ISRG Root X1” certificate will be impacted.
+Refer to [Let's Encrypt chain update](/ssl/reference/migration-guides/lets-encrypt-chain/) for details.

 You can find the full list of supported clients in the [Let's Encrypt documentation](https://letsencrypt.org/docs/certificate-compatibility/).
 Older versions of Android and Java clients might not be compatible with Let’s Encrypt certificates.

 #### Other resources